cuckoosandbox/cuckoo/docs/book/src/installation/host/configuration.rst

     # libvirt configuration.
     label = cuckoo1

+    # Specify the snapshot name to use.
+Optional, if you do not specify a snapshot
+    # name, the KVM MachineManager will use the current snapshot.
+    #snapshot = Snapshot1

     # Specify the operating system platform used by current machine
     # [windows/darwin/linux].
     platform = windows